-Although some of the medicinal effects of Artemisia aucheri (e.g. antioxidant, anti-parasitic and anti-leishmania activities) are well known (13) and due to their antimalarial activity, it has received worldwide attention and studies, its effect on Acanthamoeba has not been investigating in Iran.
-Therefore, the present study aimed to evaluate the effect of Artemisia aucheri seed on Acanthamoeba trophozoites and cysts in vitro.
+Although some of the medicinal effects of Artemisia aucheri (e.g. antioxidant, anti-parasitic and anti-leishmania activities) are well known (13) and due to their anti-malarial activity, it has received worldwide attention and studies, its effect on Acanthamoeba has not been investigate in Iran.
+Therefore, the aim of the present study was to evaluate the effect of Artemisia aucheri seed on Acanthamoeba trophozoites and cysts in vitro.